Architecture Principles

 Which Architecture Principles are discussed in this Masterclass?

-In enterprise architectures and reference architectures, like the Dutch NORA and GEMMA or the European NAF, always Architecture Principles are mentioned.
+In enterprise architectures and reference architectures, like the Dutch NORA and GEMMA or the European NAF, the Architecture Principles are always mentioned.
 However, it is not always clear how they should be used or dealt with by architects or stakeholders.

 A best practice for this is visualizing architectural principles so that the essence becomes much clearer to everyone.